ajhenley/gitbook/for_loops.md

 }
 ```
 ####Notes on for loops
-The for loop contains three expressions in the parenthesis following the word ``for```.
+The for loop contains three expressions in the parenthesis following the word ```for``` .
 They are called initialization, ``` n = 1```, condition ```n <= 100```, and update, ```n++```).

 Each could also be missing but you would still need to include the ```;``` anyway.
 If a condition is missing, it is assumed to be equal to true.
 If all three were missing you'd have an endless for loop.
 Which would be the same as a do-loop or a while-loop.
 To get out of such a loop you would need a terminating condition in the body that broke out with the keyword ```break```.

 ####Recommendations
-* Use the three parts of the for loop according to their intended meaning described above, and with reference to a control variable for the loop;
+* Use the three parts of the for loop according to their intended meaning described above, and with reference to a control variable for the loop
-* Do not modify the control variable in the body of the loop.
+* Do not modify the control variable in the body of the loop

 ####Your assignment
-Use a for loop and a method to print the lyrics to 99 bottles of beer on the wall.
+Use a for loop and a method to print the lyrics to 99 Bottles of Beer on the Wall.
+It is not necessary for you to sing out loud.